Discrete diffusion samplers and bridges: Off-policy algorithms and applications in latent spaces: Algorithms for Discrete Diffusion Samplers

 \section{Algorithms for Discrete Diffusion Samplers}

 We now describe the preliminaries (\cref{sec:prelim}) and new methods (\cref{sec:offpolicy}) for discrete diffusion sampling.
-Subsequently, we generalise the sampling problem to the problem of bridging between two arbitrary distributions (\cref{sec:sb}). \textbf{Related work} is discussed throughout the text as relevant.
+Subsequently, we generalise the sampling problem to the problem of bridging between two arbitrary distributions (\cref{sec:sb}). \textbf{Related work} is discussed throughout the text as relevant and further in \Cref{sec:rw}.